 Depending on which clinic you go to, you may be under local anesthesia (meaning only the area where the procedure will take place will be frozen), or under general anesthesia, where the person having the abortion will be asleep during the procedure.
-At the Morgentaler Clinic, they always use local anesthesia, while the Riverside Hospital usually uses general anesthesia.
-In a surgical abortion, you must lie on an examining table so the doctor can see into your vagina to find your cervix (the opening of a uterus).
+In surgical abortion, you must lie on an examining table so the doctor can see into your vagina to find your cervix (the opening of a uterus).
 To remove the contents of the uterus, the doctor gradually opens the cervix with rods known as “dilators” and inserts a small tube.
-This tube is attached to a machine which gently suctions the inside of the uterus.
+This tube is attached to a machine that gently suctions the inside of the uterus.
 The doctor then carefully checks the uterus with an instrument, to be sure no tissue remains.
 The entire procedure takes about 10 minutes.
-Afterwards, there is usually some bleeding, similar to a menstrual period.
+Afterward, there is usually some bleeding, similar to a menstrual period.

 After the procedure

 If you’ve had a surgical abortion using local anesthesia (freezing), you’ll be taken to the recovery area, and a nurse will monitor your vital signs.
 Recovery tends to be very quick, and most people are ready to leave within about 30 minutes.
 If you’ve had a surgical abortion using general anesthesia, you’ll wake up in a recovery area, where you will be monitored for a while, until you’re ready to leave.
 You may be given a prescription for antibiotics to prevent infection after your abortion- follow the directions of the doctor/nurse regarding taking these pills.